adamStawarek/SettlementSimulation/Readme.md

 ## Algorithm description

+At the begging we create empty settlement and initialize it with few roads and buildings.
+Then unitl maximum number of generation is reached or specyfied timeout is exceeded we create new generation or in other words we modify our settlement by adding new structures or removing and changing the exisiting ones(in case of mutations).
+Each time we create new settlement we generate multiple sets of possible structures: buildings or roads with buildings.
+Next we must compute fitness for each set, we do it by checking how well given structure fits current settlement.
+Rules for scoring buildings are described in section below called: 'Rules for scoring buildings'.
+After that we take 2 sets with best overall fitness and perform crossover: if we generated roads and they don't collide with each other we add both of the to the new settlement, if they collide then we add only the one with better fitness score.
+Similary when we generated only buildings - then if some building from first set has the same position as the other building  from second set we add to new settelement the one with higher fitness.
+After crossover is finished and we added new structures to the settlement

 ### Types of structures that can be generated in the simulation
 * Buildings
 There are 8 types of buildings currently supported.